 - 1. Copy the Hw10 folder under the \Boot folder in the driver disk to your USB thumb drive. - Boot from the Windows setup disk and perform standard OS installation steps.
 When the screen requesting you to load the driver appears, select Browse. - Insert the USB thumb drive and then browse to the location of the driver.
-The locations of the drivers are as follows: - \Hw10\RAID\x64 - Select AMD-RAID Bottom Device first and click Next to load the driver.
+The location of the driver is as follows: - \Hw10\RAID\x64 - Select AMD-RAID Bottom Device first and click Next to load the driver.
 Then select AMD-RAID Controller and click Next to load the driver.
 Finally, continue the OS installation.